-6.3 Proposals for modifications in Present Management Model in the Case Study Area
+6.3 Proposals for modifications in Present Management Model in the Case Study Areas

-In view of the weaknesses identified in the implementation of the management model in the case area after project phased out, the following are proposed modifications that would enhance the effectiveness of the model:
+In view of the weaknesses identified in the implementation of the Management model in the case areas after project phase-out, the following are proposed modifications that will enhance the effectiveness of the model:

-- 6. Strong management support should be provided by the DWST/DA - 7.
-Sustained and periodic monitoring of operations by DWST/DA would ensure efficiency and sustainability - 8.
-Regular and prompt preparation and submission of monthly operational reports to DA - 9.
-A System Manager should be employed to manage system on behalf of WSDB - 10.
-The day-to-day involvement of the WSDB should be reduced. - 11.
+- 7. Strong Management support should be provided by the DWST/DA - 8.
+Sustained and periodic monitoring of operations by DWST/DA will ensure efficiency and sustainability - 9.
+Regular and prompt preparation and submission of monthly operational reports to DA - 10.
+A System Manager should be employed to manage system on behalf of WSDB - 11.
+The day-to-day involvement of the WSDB should be reduced. - 12.
 The signatory to the operational account should include the System Manager, and/or the cheque book should be kept by the Accounts Officer.